 Work in progress.

-When region modding a Mega Drive the console will run with an out of spec master clock frequency and video refresh rate when using the forced region.
+When region modding a Mega Drive the console will run with an out of spec master clock frequency and video refresh rate when using the non-native, forced region.
+For a 50Hz PAL console the 60Hz NTSC setting will be out of spec, and vice versa.
 The Dual Frequency Oscillator corrects this by changing the master clock frequency to the correct one depending on what region is selected.

 The Sega Mega Drive model 1 has a pair of jumpers called JP3/JP4 which are connected up to the PAL/NTSC selector pin of both the CXA1145P Video Encoder (Pin 7) and the SEGA 315-3513A VDP (Pin 52).

-These jumpers are hard set to either +5V or Ground, which sets the VDP and the Video Encoder to the correct region.
+These jumpers are hard set to either +5V or Ground which sets the VDP and the Video Encoder to the correct region.
+GND for 50Hz PAL consoles and 5V for 60Hz NTSC consoles.
 This makes the Mega Drive an almost universal console, it is only the master clock frequency that needs changing per region.

 PAL models use a 53.203Mhz master clock oscillator